-Arm
+Arm А3

 The arm is the link between the in-line wrist and the link arm.
-It houses the motor of A3.
 The arm is driven by the motor of axis 3.
-The maximum permissible swivel angle is mechanically limited by a stop for each direction, plus and minus.
-The associated buffers are attached to the link arm.

-Link arm

-The link arm is the assembly located between the arm and the rotating column.
-It houses the gear units of axes 2 and 3.
-The supply lines and the cable set for axes 2 to 6 are routed along the link arm.
+Link arm A2 The link arm is the assembly located between the arm and the rotating column.
+It houses the motor and gear unit of axis 2.
+The supply lines of the energy supply system and the cable set for axes 2 to 6 are routed through the link arm.

-Rotating column
+Rotating column A1